 The failure to successfully manage our future growth may adversely affect our results of operations.

-Our business has grown significantly since the Acquisition, largely due to the opening of new restaurants in existing and new markets within the Territories, and also from an increase in comparable store sales.
-Our total number of restaurant locations has increased from 1,569 at the date of the Acquisition to 2,236 restaurants as of December 31, 2020.
+Our business has grown significantly since the Acquisition, largely due to the opening of new restaurants in existing and new markets within the Territories, from an increase in comparable store sales and, more recently, from the growth of sales through digital channels, which comprised 50%, or $2.8 billion, of our systemwide sales in 2023.

 Our growth is, to a certain extent, dependent on new restaurant openings and therefore may not be constant from period to period; it may accelerate or decelerate in response to certain factors.
-There are many obstacles to opening new restaurants, including determining the availability of desirable locations, securing reliable suppliers, hiring and training new personnel and negotiating acceptable lease terms, and, in times of adverse economic conditions, franchisees may be more reluctant to provide the investment required to open new restaurants.
-In addition, our growth in comparable store sales is dependent on continued economic growth in the countries in which we operate as well as our ability to continue to predict and satisfy changing consumer preferences and to manage through other external pressures, including global pandemics such as the coronavirus (COVID-19) pandemic.
-See “—The spread of COVID-19 has materially and adversely affected our business, results of operations and cash flows, and may continue to do so.”
+There are many obstacles to opening new restaurants, including determining the availability of desirable locations, securing reliable suppliers, hiring and training new personnel and negotiating acceptable lease terms, and, in times of adverse economic conditions, sub-franchisees may be more reluctant to provide the investment required to open new restaurants.
+In addition, our growth in comparable store sales is dependent on continued economic growth in the countries in which we operate as well as our ability to continue to predict and satisfy changing consumer preferences and to navigate other external pressures, including global pandemics such as the coronavirus (COVID-19) pandemic or local pandemics such as Dengue or Zika.
+See “—Our business activity and results of operations may be negatively affected by unforeseen events, such as disruptions, natural disasters, adverse weather conditions, war, such as the Russia-Ukraine war and the conflict in the Middle East, pandemics, such as the COVID-19 pandemic, or other catastrophic events, such as hurricanes, earthquakes and floods.”
+In addition, the continued growth of our sales through digital channels is dependent on the continued adoption of technology and digital and delivery channels by our customers, which is in turn dependent on wider consumer trends.

-We plan our capital expenditures on an annual basis, taking into account historical information, regional economic trends, restaurant opening and reimaging plans, site availability and the investment requirements of the MFAs in order to maximize our returns on invested capital.
-The success of our investment plan may, however, be harmed by factors outside our control, such as changes in macroeconomic conditions, including as a result of the COVID-19 outbreak, changes in demand and construction difficulties that could jeopardize our investment returns and our future results and financial condition.
+We plan our capital expenditures on a three-year basis and conduct annual reviews, taking into account historical information, regional economic trends, restaurant opening and reimaging plans, site availability and the investment requirements of the MFAs in order to maximize our returns on invested capital.
+The success of our investment plan may, however, be harmed by factors outside our control, such as changes in macroeconomic conditions, changes in demand and construction difficulties that could jeopardize our investment returns and our future results and financial condition.

 Supply chain management is an important element of our success and a crucial factor in optimizing our profitability.
 We use McDonald’s centralized supply chain management model, which relies on approved third-party suppliers and distributors for goods, and we generally use several suppliers to satisfy our needs for goods.
-This system encompasses selecting and developing suppliers of core products—beef, chicken, buns, produce, cheese, dairy mixes, beverages and toppings —who are able to comply with McDonald’s high quality standards and establishing sustainable relationships with these suppliers.
-McDonald’s standards include cleanliness, product consistency and timeliness as well as commitments to follow internationally recognized manufacturing practices, to meet or exceed all local food regulations and to comply with our Hazard Analysis Critical Control Plan, a systematic approach to food safety that emphasizes protection within the processing facility, rather than detection, through analysis, inspection and follow-up.
+This system encompasses selecting and developing suppliers of core products (beef, chicken, buns, potatoes, produce, sauces, cheese, dairy mixes and beverages) and non-core products (dressings, pork, condiments, confectionery, and toppings) who are able to comply with McDonald’s high quality standards, sustainability policies and commitments, and establishing sustainable relationships with these suppliers.

-Our 38 largest suppliers account for approximately 75% of our purchases excluding Venezuela.
-Very few of our suppliers have entered into written contracts with us as we only have pricing protocols with a vast majority of them.
+Our 32 largest suppliers account for approximately 75% of our purchases.
+Very few of our largest suppliers have entered into written contracts with us as we only have pricing protocols or agreements with a vast majority of them.
 Our supplier approval process is thorough and lengthy in order to ensure compliance with McDonald’s high quality standards.
 We therefore tend to develop strong relationships with approved suppliers and, given our importance to them, have found that pricing protocols with them are generally enough to ensure a reliable supply of quality products.
-While we source our supplies from many approved suppliers in Latin America and the Caribbean, thereby reducing our dependence on any one supplier, the informal nature of the majority of our relationships with suppliers means that we may not be assured of long-term or reliable supplies of products from those suppliers.
+While we source our goods from many approved suppliers in Latin America and the Caribbean, thereby reducing our dependence on any single supplier, the informal nature of the majority of our relationships with suppliers means that we may not be assured of long-term or reliable supplies of products from those suppliers.

 Our financial condition and results of operations depend, to a certain extent, on the financial condition of our franchisees and their ability to fulfill their obligations under their franchise agreements.

-As of December 31, 2020, 29.5% of our restaurants were franchised.
-Under our franchise agreements, we receive monthly payments which are, in most cases, the greater of a fixed rent or a certain percentage of the franchisee’s gross sales.
-Franchisees are independent operators with whom we have franchise agreements.
-We typically own or lease the real estate upon which franchisees’ restaurants are located and franchisees are required to follow our operating manual that specifies items such as menu choices, permitted advertising, equipment, food handling procedures, product quality and approved suppliers.
-Our operating results depend to a certain extent on the restaurant profitability and financial viability of our franchisees.
-The concurrent failure by a significant number of franchisees to meet their financial obligations to us could jeopardize our ability to meet our obligations.
-As a result of the COVID-19 pandemic, we expect some of our franchisees to have difficulty meeting their financial obligations to us.
-As of the date hereof, franchisees have already resumed making rent payments to us in almost all of the six markets where we have franchisees.
-See “—The spread of COVID-19 has materially and adversely affected our business, results of operations and cash flows, and may continue to do so.”
+As of December 31, 2023, 28.9% of our restaurants were franchised.
+Under our franchise agreements, we receive monthly payments which are, in most cases, the greater of a fixed rent or a certain percentage of the sub-franchisee’s gross sales.
+Sub-franchisees are independent operators with whom we have franchise agreements.
+We typically own or lease the real estate upon which sub-franchisees’ restaurants are located and sub-franchisees are required to follow our operating manual that specifies items such as menu choices, permitted advertising, equipment, food handling procedures, product quality and approved suppliers.
+Our operating results depend to a certain extent on the restaurant profitability and financial viability of our sub franchisees.
+The concurrent failure by a significant number of sub-franchisees to meet their financial obligations to us could jeopardize our ability to meet our obligations.

-We are liable for our franchisees’ monthly payment of a continuing franchise fee to McDonald’s, which represents a percentage of those franchised restaurants’ gross sales.
-To the extent that our franchisees fail to pay this fee in full, we are responsible for any shortfall under the MFAs.
-As such, the concurrent failure by a significant number of franchisees to pay their continuing franchise fees could have a material adverse effect on our results of operations and financial condition.
-McDonald’s agreed to defer all franchise fee payments, whether they are related to company-operated or franchisee operated restaurants, for March, April, May, June and July 2020 sales until 2021.
-As of the date hereof, we have paid the deferred franchise fee payments relative to March, April, May and June 2020.
-We expect to pay the deferred franchise fee relative to July 2020 in early May 2021.
-If we are unable to pay such franchise fees when they are due, or we have further difficulty meeting our obligations in the coming months and McDonald’s does not provide additional deferrals or waivers, we will be in default under the MFAs.
+We are liable for our sub-franchisees’ monthly payment of a continuing franchise fee to McDonald’s, which represents a percentage of those franchised restaurants’ gross sales.
+To the extent that our sub-franchisees fail to pay this fee in full, we are responsible for any shortfall under the MFAs.
+As such, the concurrent failure by a significant number of sub-franchisees to pay their continuing franchise fees could have a material adverse effect on our results of operations and financial condition.

 We do not have full operational control over the businesses of our franchisees.

-We are dependent on franchisees to maintain McDonald’s quality, service and cleanliness standards, and their failure to do so could materially affect the McDonald’s brand and harm our future growth.
-Although we exercise significant influence over franchisees through the franchise agreements, franchisees have some flexibility in their operations, including the ability to set prices for our products in their restaurants, hire employees and select certain service providers.
-In addition, it is possible that some franchisees may not operate their restaurants in accordance with our quality, service, cleanliness, health or product standards.
-Although we take corrective measures if franchisees fail to maintain McDonald’s quality, service and cleanliness standards, we may not be able to identify and rectify problems with sufficient speed and, as a result, our image and operating results may be negatively affected.
+We are dependent on sub-franchisees to maintain McDonald’s quality, service and cleanliness standards, and their failure to do so could materially affect the McDonald’s brand and harm our future growth.
+Although we exercise significant influence over sub-franchisees through the franchise agreements, sub-franchisees have some flexibility in their operations, including the ability to set prices for our products in their restaurants, hire employees and select certain service providers.
+In addition, it is possible that some sub-franchisees may not operate their restaurants in accordance with our quality, service, cleanliness, health or product standards.
+Although we take corrective measures if sub-franchisees fail to maintain McDonald’s quality, service and cleanliness standards, we may not be able to identify and rectify problems with sufficient speed and, as a result, our image and operating results may be negatively affected.

 Ownership and leasing of a broad portfolio of real estate exposes us to potential losses and liabilities.

-As of December 31, 2020, we owned the land for 489 of our 2,236 restaurants and the buildings for all but 9 of our restaurants.
+As of December 31, 2023, we owned the land for 475 of our 2,361 restaurants and the buildings for all but 7 of our stand-alone restaurants.
 The value of these assets could decrease or rental costs could increase due to changes in local demographics, the investment climate and increases in taxes.

 The success of our business is dependent on the effectiveness of our marketing strategy.

 Market awareness is essential to our continued growth and financial success.
-Pursuant to the MFAs, we create, develop and coordinate marketing plans and promotional activities throughout the Territories, and franchisees contribute a percentage of their gross sales to our marketing plan.
-In addition, we are required under the MFAs to spend at least 5% of our sales on advertising and promotional activities in the majority of our markets.
-In connection with the COVID-19 outbreak, we have agreed with McDonald’s to reduce this spending requirement from 5% to 4% of our gross sales for the full year 2020.
-Beginning on January 1, 2021, we resumed spending 5% of our gross sales on advertising and promotion.
+Pursuant to the MFAs, we create, develop and coordinate marketing plans and promotional activities throughout the Territories, and sub-franchisees contribute a percentage of their gross sales to our marketing plan.
+In addition, we are required under the MFAs to spend at least 5% of our sales on advertising, communications and promotional activities in the majority of our markets.
 Pursuant to the MFAs, McDonald’s has the right to review and approve our marketing plans in advance and may request that we cease using the materials or promotional activities at any time if McDonald’s determines that they are detrimental to its brand image.
 We also participate in global and regional marketing activities undertaken by McDonald’s and pay McDonald’s approximately 0.1% of our sales in order to fund such activities.

-If our advertising programs are not effective, or if our competitors begin spending significantly more on advertising than we do, we may be unable to attract new customers or existing customers may not return to our restaurants and our operating results may be negatively affected.
+If our advertising programs are not effective, or if our competitors begin spending significantly more on advertising than we do, or if our competitors develop attractive new products or innovative advertising techniques, we may be unable to attract new customers or existing customers may not return to our restaurants and our operating results may be negatively affected.

 The inability to attract and retain qualified personnel may affect our growth and results of operations.

-We have a strong management team with broad experience in human resources, product development, supply chain management, operations, finance, marketing, real estate development and training.
+We have a strong management team with broad experience in human resources, product development, supply chain management, operations, finance, marketing, real estate development, communications, information technology, legal and training.
 Our growth plans place substantial demands on our management team, and future growth could increase those demands.
 In addition, pursuant to the MFAs, McDonald’s is entitled to approve the appointment of our chief executive officer and chief operating officer.
-Our ability to manage future growth will depend on the adequacy of our resources and our ability to continue to identify, attract and retain qualified personnel.
+Our ability to manage future growth will depend on the adequacy of our resources and our ability to continue to identify, attract, retain and train qualified personnel.
 Failure to do so could have a material adverse effect on our business, financial condition and results of operations.

-Also, the success of our operations depends in part on our ability to attract and retain qualified regional and restaurant managers and general staff.
-If we are unable to recruit and retain our employees, or fail to motivate them to provide quality food and service, our image, operations and growth could be adversely affected.
+Also, the success of our operations depends in part on our ability to attract, retain and train qualified restaurant managers and general staff.
+If we are unable to recruit, retain and train our employees, or fail to motivate them to provide quality food and service, our image, operations and growth could be adversely affected.

 The resignation, termination, permanent incapacity or death of our Executive Chairman could adversely affect our business, results of operations, financial condition and prospects.